 Keep The Christmas Spirit Alive

 Most of us love Christmas because society actually promotes peace, goodwill, and joy.
-Then, it suddenly stops it.
+Then, it suddenly stops.
 However, you can certainly keep the spirit of goodwill alive all year.
 In fact, for your own mental health and the betterment of the world, I highly recommend it.

 Resolve to be joyful, fun, and happy everyday of the year.
+Start on December 26th or whatever day you’re reading this.
 That should help a lot with the post Christmas depression.

 Set Your Resolutions Early